-Some of the additional coverages that can typically be bundled with a BOP include:
+Other coverages that can typically be bundled with a BOP include:

 As an independent contractor, you may or may not need to have workers compensation insurance.
-Workers comp regulations are mandated state by state.
-If you are in business for yourself, and you do not have employees, you are most likely not required to buy workers comp.
-However, in some states you need to purchase workers comp even if you don't employ others.
+Workers comp regulations are mandated by each state.
+If you have employees, your state will most likely require you to carry it.

-If you are a contractor who employs other workers, your state will most likely require you to carry this insurance.

 This policy protects workers from job-related illness, injury or death.
-It will also reimburse workers for lost wages if they cannot go back to work.
-The benefit to you, as the employer, is that this coverage can help to prevent losses from employee lawsuits.
+It will also reimburse workers for lost wages if they cannot go back to work due to their injuries.

-When you are looking for the right contractors insurance for your business, you will have many choices, including whether to buy professional liability insurance, also known as "errors and omission" insurance or "E & O."
+When you’re looking for the right contractors insurance, you’ll have a number of options to think about, including whether to buy professional liability insurance, also known as errors and omission insurance or E & O.

 If you utilize subcontractors, it is a good idea to make certain they are insured with professional liability as well, as they might not be covered by your policy.

-Putting together a business insurance plan to secure your business is an important step, particularly if your business is growing, you are adding new employees or taking on larger jobs and bigger risks.
+Putting together a business insurance plan to secure your business is an important step, especially if your business is growing, you’re adding new employees, or taking on larger jobs and bigger risks.

 Some of these trained professionals may be:

 If you have colleagues who are also independent contractors in a similar field, they may also have tips and tricks to share with you.
-There are lots of online resource guides for you to refer to as well, including:
+There’s also lots of online resource guides for you to refer to as well, like:

 Each of these will explain the different coverage options you have and give helpful tips for setting up your business in a safe and efficient way.